core-wg/comi/draft-ietf-core-comi.md

 single instance identifier:
 : Handle used to identify a specific data node which can be instantiated only once.
-This includes data nodes defined at the root of a YANG module or data nodes defined within a container.
+This includes data nodes defined at the root of a YANG module and data nodes defined within a container.
 This excludes data nodes defined within a list or any children of these data nodes.

-instance identifier:
+instance-identifier:
 : List instance identifier or single instance identifier.

-data node value:
+instance-value:
-: The value assigned to a data node instance.
-Data node values are serialized into the payload according to the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.
+: The value assigned to a schema node instance.
+Schema node values are serialized into the payload according to the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.